 Developers and UX teams connect the payment system to the marketplace.

 Developers test charge flows, product managers test verification flows, finance teams verify reports and dashboard information.

 Customer service, finance and product management teams must understand how to handle refunds and disputes via the dashboard.

 Strategies for user adoption. e.g. ‘how it works’ guides.

 Our experience in identifying revenue streams and mapping out payment flows will make sure your payment system is 100% suited to your business model and up and running within the shortest period of time.

 We are committed to delivering the most efficient, reliable and cost-effective payment solution for your marketplace and its users.

 CobbleWeb can help you choose and implement the right payment system for your marketplace.
-Get in touch for a no-obligation quotation.
+Get in touch for a no-obligation assessment.